 Hey Hal, congratulations on being among the ‘Small Biz 100’!

 – Thank you!
-Since there are 5.3 million so called micro-businesses (employing 0-9 people) in the UK according to the House of Commons, I feel both happy and honored that “Elevate Your Sole” was picked up by Small Business Saturday UK this year!
+Since there are 5.3 million so called micro-businesses (employing 0-9 people) in the UK according to the House of Commons, I feel both happy and honoured that “Elevate Your Sole” was picked up by Small Business Saturday UK this year!

 You launched “Elevate Your Sole” four years ago – how’s your life different now compared to when you were employed?

 – I love my job!
-The hours are long and work can be tough, but the rewards more than make up for it.
+The hours are long and the work can be tough, but the rewards more than make up for it.
 The feeling of being in charge of my own destiny has given me a steady focus.
 I’m getting married next year, so there’s much to be excited about!

 Specialist footwear retailers are in decline, yet there are opportunities that the big chains can’t take advantage of, according to Hal Holmes-Pierce:

 Personal service: A warm friendly smile and some interesting chat has put me on first name terms with a lot of my customers.
-They have the confidence to feedback about their experience and the current selection of shoes – this is great as it allows me to improve my future buying decisions.
+They have the confidence to feed back about their experience and the current selection of shoes – this is great as it allows me to improve my future buying decisions.